About Marina City & marinacity.org

 Although the residential floors are not open to the public, much of the complex is accessible and visitors are welcome.

-Marina City has six bars one of which is a House of Blues and another is an upscale bowling alley.
-Marina Citys five restaurants range from fast food to fancy dining.
+Marina City has nine bars one of which is a House of Blues, another is an upscale bowling alley, and another is an upscale table tennis facility.
+Marina Citys nine restaurants range from fast food to fancy dining.

-On the concourse level, accessed from steps leading down from State Street and Dearborn Street, there is a dry cleaner and grocery store.
+On the concourse level, accessed from steps leading down from State Street and Dearborn Street, there is a dry cleaner and grocery store, both of which serve Marina City and the neighborhood beyond.

-Hotel Chicago is a 353-room Marriott with a recently renovated lobby, new meeting rooms, and a new bar.
+Hotel Chicago is a 354-room Marriott with a recently renovated lobby, new meeting rooms, and a new bar.

 On the marina level, you can rent a small electric boat and continue your exploration of the Chicago River.